 Read our guide to consolidating your old pensions.

-Always seek professional advice
+Contractor pensions: always seek professional advice

-Most people do not save enough to provide for a comfortable retirement, which may mean that you have to work longer to provide for your family and personal needs.
-The state pension is unlikely to cover even your basic needs.
+Most people do not save enough to provide for a comfortable retirement, which may mean that you will have to work longer to support your family and personal needs.

 Find out more about how pension tax relief works, and compare the pros and cons of personal vs. company contributions here.